Choose your travel option

 You’ll find yourself dining at the iconic Hotel Darwin which dates back to 1940 and has been a long-running watering-hole for the city’s locals.
-This is the place to try a variety of local produce including fresh barramundi, thick rump steak and even kangaroo pie.
+This is the place to try a variety of local produce including fresh barramundi, thick rump steak, mouth-watering pizzas and even kangaroo pie.

-Another historic Darwin food lover's-destination is the Stokes Hill Wharf which is conveniently located right next to the Royal Flying Doctor Service Darwin Tourist Facility & Bombing of Darwin Harbour Attraction.
-Here you can have fresh fish and chips which can be enjoyed while taking in the panoramic ocean views and the famed Darwin sunsets.
+Another historic Darwin food lovers-destination is the Stokes Hill Wharf which is conveniently located right next to the Royal Flying Doctor Service Darwin Tourist Facility.
+The wharf provides a range of alfresco dining within both the Port and Starboard Arcades alongside casual restaurant dining.
+All eateries specialise in fresh seafood and steak which can be enjoyed while taking in the panoramic ocean views or the famed Darwin sunsets.

 What to do:

 A Charles Darwin Sunset Harbour Cruise will allow you to experience the city’s famed sunsets while relaxing on the waters of Darwin Harbour.
-As the sky lights up in flaming reds, oranges and yellows you can take in the mesmerising view from the Sun Deck while enjoying this relaxing two and half hour cruise.
+As the sky lights up in flaming reds, oranges and yellows you can take in the mesmerising view from the Sun Deck while enjoying this relaxing two- and half-hour cruise.
 Commentary on the Harbour and Darwin’s extensive history throughout will keep you informed about your surroundings while a licensed on-board bar means well priced drinks and snacks to enjoy while taking in the spectacularly colourful visuals of a Darwin sunset.
-Speak to one of our NT Now travel specialists if you would like to upgrade your cruise to include dinner.
+Speak to one of our NT Now travel specialists if you would like to upgrade your cruise to include dinner for an extra fee.

 Location & how to get there